nubenetes/awesome-kubernetes/docs/yaml.md

 - [yh - YAML Highlighter](https://github.com/andreazorzetto/yh) is YAML syntax highlighter that works nicely with kubectl output
 - [Kubectl output options 🌟](https://gist.github.com/so0k/42313dbb3b547a0f51a547bb968696ba)

+### Kubernetes examples
+- [Kubernetes examples 🌟](https://k8s-examples.container-solutions.com/) A series of YAML references with canonical and as-simple-as-possible demonstrations of kubernetes functionality and features.

 ### Helm and Kustomize
 - [dex.dev: YAML Templating Solutions: Helm & Kustomize](https://www.dex.dev/dex-videos/templating-solutions) Writing config files by hand is like coding with Notepad instead of an IDE.
 Let's find a better way, and take an overview of the popular solutions Helm & Kustomize.